-User can execute this QPIID Read instruction to identify the Device ID and Manufacturer ID.
-The sequence of issue QPIID instruction is CS# goes low→send QPI ID instruction→Data out on SO→CS# goes high.
+The QPIID Read instruction can be used to identify the Device ID and Manufacturer ID.
+The sequence of issuing the QPIID instruction is as follows: CS# goes low→send QPI ID instruction→Data out on SO→CS# goes high.
 Most significant bit (MSB) first.